 With the cacophony of noise online, how do you get the word out about your business and website?
 The answer is to be proactive and out there!

-Site owners have to literally use everything and anything at their disposal to to build awareness.
+Site owners have to literally use everything and anything at their disposal to build awareness.
 You cannot wait to rank well enough for search engines to send you traffic.
-We all know relying on organic (free) search engine rankings alone is not a valid business plan (aff).
+We all know relying on organic (free) search engine rankings alone is not a valid business plan *.

 Email lists (How do you build that list without site traffic in the first place?) and social media are the first two things that come to mind for most site owners.
 But most stop there.

-One commonly overlooked and underestimated venue are groups and forums.
-Yes, forums are still a powerful way to showcase your expertise and build awareness for what you have to offer.
-Forums are also a great way to add to building your brand and being perceived as someone folks will want to work with — and trust.
+One commonly overlooked and underestimated venue is groups and forums.
+Yes, forums are still powerful to showcase your expertise and build awareness for what you have to offer.
+But, forums are also a great way to add to building your brand and being perceived as someone folks will want to work with — and trust.

 But it takes time and only if done properly!